Labeled binary trees, subarrangements of the Catalan arrangements, and Schur positivity: Sn -modules from deformations of Coxeter arrangements

 Then it can be checked that $M(x)$ and $C(x)$ are related by the following identity,

-Equation~\eqref{eqn: Motzkin to Catalan} implies the following identity that will come in handy later, It is well-known that $C(x)$ satisfies the functional equation $1-(1+C) + x(1+C)^2=0$, see \cite{Stanley-Catalan}, which can be rewritten as $C=x(1+C)^2$.
+Equation~\eqref{eqn: Motzkin to Catalan} implies the following identity that will come in handy later, Decomposing a tree into its root with two subtrees, each of which is potentially empty, yields the identity $C=x(1+C)^2$.
 By using~\eqref{eqn: Motzkin to Catalan} again, we see that $M(x)$ satisfies the functional equation

 Compare this to \cite[Equation 1]{Donaghey-Shapiro}, for example, where our indexing differs from theirs by $1$.

 \begin{theorem} For $n\geq 1$, we have the following expansion of $G_n(\alpx;1,\zeta_6^{-1},1,\zeta_6)$ in terms of the Frobenius characteristics of Foulkes characters,